Showing 1-20 of 445 products

 Until more native iPad EMRs hit the market, we think physicians are best off using web-based EMRs.
 There are a number of viable web-based systems in the market, so physicians will be able to find one that has capabilities for their size and type of practice (e.g., WebPT for physical therapists).

 Also, many web-based EMR vendors have received ONC-ATCB certification.
 This is a requirement for doctors who want to receive HITECH Act funds.

 To see a full list of options, visit our Web-based EMR guide.

 The third option is to purchase a native iPad EMR app.
-However, options are fairly limited; we’ve only identified a few such native apps, including: Dr. Chrono, Nimble, Mediforms, MediMobile, IQMax and Capzule EMR.
-Dr. Chrono and Nimble are the most impressive (and attractive).
-They do the kind of stuff the iPad was designed to do.
-For example, Nimble has an application called “Medical Art.”
-It allows doctors to view and mark up images (e.g., X-Rays, EKGs and anatomical diagrams) with the swipe of a finger.
+However, options are fairly limited; we’ve only identified a few such native apps, such as Dr. Chrono, Nimble, Mediforms, MediMobile, IQMax and Capzule EMR.
+Dr. Chrono and Nimble are the most impressive (and attractive); they do the kind of stuff the iPad was designed to do.
+For example, Nimble has an application called “Medical Art” that allows doctors to view and markup images (e.g., X-Rays, EKGs and anatomical diagrams) with the swipe of a finger.
 It’s a great tool for educating patients and communicating diagnoses.
-Meanwhile, Dr. Chrono has a slick ePrescribing feature.
-Through a series of single screen-taps, doctors can pull up patient charts, view a list of common prescriptions (or perform a search for others) and send prescriptions to patients’ preferred pharmacies, all without leaving the exam room.

-These systems make great use of the design elements that lead to a fluid user experience on the relatively smaller, touch-enabled screens of tablets.
+These systems make great use of the design elements that lead to a fluid user experience on the relatively smaller, touchscreens of tablets.
 (To read more about general design considerations when it comes to EHRs, see our guide on medical software interfaces.)